 Fables of Faubus (1959)

-The infamous Fables of Faubus composed by Mingus was first released in 1959.
+The famous Fables of Faubus composed by Mingus was first released in 1959.
 At the time, it was known as one of his most “explicitly political works,” which protested against the governor of Arkansas, Orval E. Faubus, who was behind the National Guard’s prevention of the integration of Little Rock Central High School.

 Name me someone who’s ridiculous, Dannie.